timescale/docs/mst/aiven-client/create-fork.md

 ---
-title: Create a fork using Aiven Client
+title: Create a fork using Aiven client
 excerpt: Create a fork of the service using Aiven Command Line tool for fully managed services on AWS, Azure, or GCP.
 product: mst
 ---

-# Fork services with Aiven Client
+# Fork services with Aiven client

 When you a fork a service, you create an exact copy of the service, including the underlying database.
 You can use a fork of your service to: